blacklanternsecurity/blastdns/README.md

 Beneath the hood of the `BlastDNSClient`, each resolver gets its own `ResolverWorker` tasks, with a configurable number of workers per resolver (default: 2, configurable via `BlastDNSConfig.threads_per_resolver`).

 When a user calls `BlastDNSClient::resolve`, a new `WorkItem` is created which contains the request (host + rdtype) and a oneshot channel to hold the result.
 This `WorkItem` is put into a [crossfire](https://github.com/frostyplanet/crossfire-rs) MPMC queue, to be picked up by the first available `ResolverWorker`.
 Workers are spawned lazily when the first request is made.

+### Caching

+BlastDNS includes an optional TTL-aware cache powered by hickory-dns's `DnsLru` (internally using moka's TinyLFU eviction policy).
+The cache is enabled by default with a capacity of 10,000 entries and can be configured or disabled entirely:

+- Only **positive responses with answers** are cached (no errors, NXDOMAIN, or empty responses)
+- TTLs are respected and decremented on retrieval to reflect elapsed time
+- Cache entries automatically expire based on DNS record TTLs (clamped to configurable min/max bounds)
+- Thread-safe and lock-free for high concurrency

+Configure via `BlastDNSConfig`:
+- `cache_capacity`: Number of entries (default: 10000, set to 0 to disable)
+- `cache_min_ttl`: Minimum TTL (default: 10 seconds)
+- `cache_max_ttl`: Maximum TTL (default: 1 day)

 ### Retry Logic and Fault Tolerance